July 2016 Dhaka attack: Responsibility

 The attackers, all in their late teens or early 20s, were identified as wealthy men from Bangladesh's elite, having attended top private schools and universities in Bangladesh and abroad.
 It was revealed that three of the attackers came from a privileged background, educated with western curricula.
 Police named the five gunmen who attacked the restaurant as Nibras Islam, Rohan Imtiaz, Meer Saameh Mubasheer, Khairul Islam and Shafiqul Islam.
 One of them Nibras Islam was known as a "fun-loving, in and out of love, and keen on sport".
 He attended Monash University in Malaysia and returned because "he didn't like it in Monash".
 Nibras' father was a businessman with two houses in Dhaka, and one of his uncles was a Deputy Secretary to the Bangladesh Government.
 It was revealed that Nibras was following a Twitter account belonged to an Islamic State propagandist named Mehdi Masroor Biswas, who was arrested in Bangalore in 2015.

 Two gunmen were identified as Meer Sameh Mubashir and Rohan Imtiaz.
 Both went to Scholastica School which follows Cambridge International Examinations curriculum.
 Local newspapers reported that both of them had gone missing long before the attack.
 Rohan Imtiaz has been identified as the son of a politician in Bangladesh's ruling party Awami League.
 Police then identified another gunman, named as Shafiqul Islam Ujjal from Koiyagarhi village, Bogra District.
-He enrolled at Government Azizul Haque College in Bogra for graduation after passing higher secondary examinations.
+He enrolled at Government Azizul Haque College in Bogura for graduation after passing higher secondary examinations.
 He had left the college later and took up a teaching job at a kindergarten school in Shajahan Market area in Dhaka.